maelys-mcardle/snowflake/README.md

 ./snowflake --run samples/hello-world.sn
 ```

-More information about compiling and running the interpreter is
+More information about compiling and running is
-found in the dedicated [interpreter][2] documentation.
+found in the [interpreter documentation][2].

 ## Writing Snowflake Code